NxPKG/khulnasoft-docs/content/support/SSL TLS/FAQ and Reference/Match SSL Cipher names from SSL Labs to Cloudflare naming conventions.md

 Sometimes a customer wants to disable all of the "WEAK" (UPPERCASE, yellow & **bold**) cipher suites in their [Qualys SSL Labs](https://www.ssllabs.com/ssltest/) report(s).

-They can use Cloudflare API: [Change ciphers setting](/api/operations/zone-settings-change-ciphers-setting) to change the required settings
+They can use Khulnasoft API: [Change ciphers setting](/api/operations/zone-settings-change-ciphers-setting) to change the required settings

-But the problem arises when the SSL Labs naming conventions and Cloudflare naming conventions are not same
+But the problem arises when the SSL Labs naming conventions and Khulnasoft naming conventions are not same

 ___

 ## Root Cause

-SSL Labs follow RFC Naming Conventions while Cloudflare follows OpenSSL cipher naming convention
+SSL Labs follow RFC Naming Conventions while Khulnasoft follows OpenSSL cipher naming convention

 ___